Introduction to Career in Java

 To be considered for a Java Programmer position, at a minimum, you need to have a bachelor’s degree in computer science, information systems, mathematics, or the equivalent.
 Some employers require a master’s degree as well.
 With some exposure to Java programming, it should be relatively easy to land an entry-level job at a company.
 Some employers may accept applicants without a formal education in one of these areas in lieu of substantial technical experience and knowledge.
 However, the more education and experience you have, the more appealing you appear to an employer.

 Career Path in Java

 Java is a rapidly growing programming language.
-Below are the reasons for same:
+Below are the reasons for the same:

-- Java is platform independent.
-No matter where you write Java program, it will execute on any other operating system (OS) with any processor.
+- Java is platform-independent.
+No matter where you write a Java program, it will execute on any other operating system (OS) with any processor.

 - Java is open source.